Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 There have been several conflicting theories about how the hierarchy of a wolf pack is structured.
 One of the very first theories was based on the observations of a wolf pack in captivity.
 Animal behaviorist Robert Shenkel carefully observed the interactions between members of a wolf pack in 1947 at the Zoological Institute of the University of Basel in Switzerland.

 His observations suggested that the pack was led by an authoritarian figure known as the "alpha wolf."
 Because at that time, dog behavior was assumed to be closely related to the behavior of wolves kept in captivity, dog owners and trainers started to believe that the best way to attain a high rank was by becoming an authoritarian figure and forcing the dog into submission.
 This led to an era of dominance-based training where prong collars, shock collars, and alpha rolls were seen in abundance.

-Thankfully, more extensive research on the topic of wolf hierarchy was conducted by the American biologist and wolf behavior expert, David Mech.
-His studies started in 1986 by watching a pack of wild wolves in natural settings on Ellesmere Island, in North-West Canada.
-His 13 summers spent there, carefully observing the pack's interactions brought a whole different picture to the table.
+Thankfully, more extensive research on the topic of wolf hierarchy was conducted by American biologist and wolf behavior expert, David Mech.
+He began his studies in 1986 by watching a pack of wild wolves in natural settings on Ellesmere Island in Northwest Canada.
+His 13 summers spent there, carefully observing the pack's interactions, brought a very different picture to the table.